csuf-thumbsup/assignment-4/README.md

 # assignment-4

-Write a program to read a statement and determine wheter each token is a number, identifier, a reserved word, or special character.
+Write a program to read a statement and determine whether each token is a number, identifier, a reserved word, or special character.
 Suppose the following arrays are already given

 char reservedWords[4][10] = {"cout<<", "for", "int", "while"}